Terry's

-Terry's is a British chocolate and confectionery maker, formerly based in York, England, until 2005, and re-established in 2019 as Terry's Chocolate Co and based in London.
-The company was founded in 1767.
-The company's headquarters and factory, Terry's Chocolate Works, was closed by Kraft in 2005.
-Their best known products include Terry's Chocolate Orange (introduced in 1932), and Terry's All Gold box of assorted chocolates (also introduced in the 1930s).
+Terry's (formerly Terry's of York) is a British chocolate and confectionery brand.
+The original company was founded in 1767 in York, England, and was part of the city's famous confectionery triumvirate along with Rowntree's and Cravens.
+The company's headquarters and factory, Terry's Chocolate Works, was closed by Kraft in 2005 and production moved to Kraft factories in Europe.
+The business returned to the UK in 2019 as Terry's Chocolate Co located in London.
+Their best known products include Terry's Chocolate Orange and Terry's All Gold box of assorted chocolates which were both introduced in the 1930s.